 (1) Thick wall 1-3/8" diameter Heat Treated CrMoly Tubing (for the tie rod)

 (1) Thick wall 1-3/8" diameter DOM Tubing (for the drag link)

-(4) Heavy Duty 7/8" diameter threaded shank FK CrMoly Heim rod ends and jam nuts
+(4) Heavy Duty 7/8" diameter threaded shank FK CrMoly Heim rod ends with mis-alignment spacers

 (4) Left & Right hand threaded tube inserts (for easy adjustment)

 (8) CNC Machined stainless steel safety washers (for the top and bottom of each rod end)

 (4) Heavy Duty 3/4" Grade 8 mounting hardware